websioux/nxt-php-client/README.md

 # NXT PHP Client

-PHP library to easily call NXT API in your PHP projects && a command line utility to help with node management and command line blockchain queries.
+PHP library to easily call NXT API in your PHP projects && a command line utility to help with node management and blockchain queries.

 Requirements: PHP5+ for the php library alone
 Linux for the command line utiliy